1VAC20-60-30. Electronic devices in polling place.

 2. Any such auxiliary ballot container used shall meet the requirements of § 24.2-623 of the Code of Virginia.

-A In a general, special, or dual-party primary
+3. In a general, special, or dual-party primary election, a

-election, a minimum of two officers of election, not representing both
+minimum of two officers of election, not representing the same both

-the same political parties party, shall execute such a
+political party parties, shall execute such a transfer of

-transfer of ballots.
-In a single-party primary election, the transfer shall
+ballots.
+In a single-party primary election, the transfer shall be conducted

-be conducted by a minimum of two officers of election who may [ be
+by a minimum of two officers of election who may be members of the same party.